-Your child might also soon be moving away from home for work, study or travel, so schoolies can be special time with school friends he might not see so much of in the future.
+Your child might also soon be moving away from home for work, study or travel, so schoolies can be a special time with school friends he might not see much in the future.

 And your child might feel like the world is about to open up for them.
 Schoolies might be the first time your child has been on holidays by themselves, so it’s an exciting new experience of freedom, independence and adventure.

 Planning for schoolies week: talking, compromising, negotiating

 The best preparation for schoolies week starts early and involves lots of open communication between you and your child.
 It’s likely your child will start talking about schoolies in Year 11, so it pays to have early conversations before your child starts detailed planning with friends.

-The first thing is to find out about your child’s expectations for the end of Year 12.
+The first thing is to find out about what your child wants for the end of Year 12.
 Is your child interested in going to schoolies?
-Does he want to go a big festival like the one on the Gold Coast, or is he more interested in joining up with a smaller group of friends somewhere else?
+Does he want to go to a big festival like the one on the Gold Coast, or is he more interested in joining up with a smaller group of friends somewhere else?